dryruby/ebnf/README.md

 The formatted HTML results are designed to be appropriate for including in specifications.

 ### Parser Errors
-On a parsing failure, and exception is raised with information that may be useful in determining the source of the error.
+On a parsing failure, an exception is raised with information that may be useful in determining the source of the error.

 ## EBNF Grammar
 The [EBNF][] variant used here is based on [W3C](https://w3.org/) [EBNF][]